 Graduate Programs - Registration Information

-Registration for Winter Session and Spring Courses Begins November 25th beginning at Midnight
+Registration for Summer Courses Begins March 17th beginning at 9:00 AM

 3. In-Person: NEW & CONTINUING STUDENTS

 - In-person registration for education, mathematics, and theology courses: Enrollment Services, Harkins Hall 310.

 - In-person registration for history courses: History Department, Ruane Center for the Humanities, Room 137.